alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 Money CalculateTotal(Order order)
 ```

-By itself, that signature looks simple.
+By itself, that looks like a calculation.

-There is one important qualification: for instance methods, the receiver object is part of the contract too.
+There is one qualification up front: for instance methods, the receiver object is part of the contract too.

 A method on `CheckoutService` carries different expectations from a method on `CheckoutMath`.
-Constructor-injected dependencies are not invisible in the same way as `DateTimeOffset.UtcNow`; they are visible at the object boundary.
+Constructor-injected dependencies are visible at the object boundary in a way that `DateTimeOffset.UtcNow` is not.

-So the issue is not that constructor injection is bad.
-The issue is whether the method lives at the right boundary.
+The real question is boundary placement: does this method live where orchestration belongs?

-If this lives in application-service code, orchestration is not very surprising:
+If this lives in application-service code, orchestration is unsurprising:

 ```csharp
 public sealed class CheckoutService